May is PHTS Awareness Month!

 One of these research projects is a European study on clinical features, cancer risks, cancer prognoses and cancer treatment in individuals with PHTS: the INSPECT study.
 Doctors and patients all over Europe can contribute to the INSPECT study (www.pten.eu).

-Are you diagnosed with PHTS and aged 16 years or older?
+Are you diagnosed with PHTS?
 You are not alone!
-It is possible to participate in the INSPECT study.
+It is possible for patients or their representatives to participate in the INSPECT study.
 Participation requires completing a digital survey.
 Furthermore, permission is requested to retrieve and use your medical data in encrypted and secured form.
 Participation in the INSPECT study does not require an additional visit to the hospital.
 For more information or registration, feel free to visit the website: www.pten.eu.

 Do you know someone with PHTS?
-Feel free to share this information with them!
+Feel free to share this information with them or their representatives!

 By working together, we can collect much information about this rare syndrome!